ais-one/cookbook/docs/USAGE.md

 Emitted when CRUD form is open

 Properties emitted:
-- this.form
+- the form property object as described in **Form Fields Configuration**

 ### @form-close

-#mitted when CRUD form closes
+Emitted when CRUD form closes

 Properties emitted:
 - none